Soares/simplifience.com/post/sample/imagine.md

 $i$ is called the "imaginary number", as if all numbers weren't imaginary.
 Let's correct that misconception now: $i$ is no more <span class="info" markdown="inline">nor less</span> imaginary than any other number.

 <aside class="info" markdown="block">
 Note that all numbers are imaginary.
 Have you ever seen a seven?
-You can search the deepest reaches of space, but you'll never find a wild eight.
+You can search the deepest reaches of outer space, but you'll never find a wild eight.
 </aside>

 Consider the number line.
 We've been filling it in for millennia.
 First there were only whole numbers.
-At that point it wasn't so much a number line as a collection of number dots.
+At that point it wasn't so much a number line as a collection of number points.

-<div class="number-line"></div>
+<div class="number-line" data-only-numbers="yes" data-positives="yes"></div>
 <aside class="info" markdown="block">
 The number line in ancient times
 </aside>